 He designed and built early aircraft before being the first person to fly solo from England to Australia in 1921, and the first person to fly solo across the Southern Atlantic Ocean.

-In April of the same year, shortly after Bert’s record-breaking flight from London to Australia, he flew from Brisbane to Sydney flying down the east coast in his Baby Avro.
+In April of the same year, shortly after Bert’s record-breaking flight from London to Australia, he flew from Brisbane to Sydney flying down the east coast in his 25 hp, water-cooled Baby 534 Avro Biplane.

-Carrying his pet magpie in a cage, Hinkler struggled across the sand dunes and made it several miles to properties at Bobs Farm.
+Carrying his pet magpie in a cage, Hinkler struggled across the dunes and made it several miles to a farm at Bobs Farm.
 Knocking on the door of the nearest house, he was greeted by Thomas (Fuffy) Eagleton and a young Charles Cromarty, (1) where he was given a welcome cup of tea.

-Leaving his pet magpie with the local kids, Bert was offered a short ride back to Anna Bay in horse and cart and, with the help of locals, he was able to secure the aircraft.
+Leaving his pet magpie with the local kids, Bert was offered a short ride back to Anna Bay in horse and cart and, with the help of locals, he was able to secure the aircraft and was put up for the night at Lucy Upton’s farm.

-Aerial view of Stockton Beach with area marked as the general locality of his landing.
+Aerial view of Stockton Beach with the northern end of the beach as the general locality of his landing.

 Note Bobs Farm and Anna Bay.